samrat13bc/Dog_breed_Classifier/README.md

 * The model could use some improvements on its ability to classify pictures with noise.
 This is probably due to the images it was trained on.

 ### Medium Blog Post
-You can find my medium blog here: https://medium.com/@samratnilesh098/dog-breed-classifier-using-cnn-63633b956525
+You can find my medium blog here:<a href="https://medium.com/@samratnilesh098/dog-breed-classifier-using-cnn-63633b956525">Medium Blog link</a>